SoroushGhodrat/messenger-app/README.md

 - **UUID**: A library for generating unique identifiers.
 - **Local Storage**: Used for storing user data persistently in the browser.
 - **Context API**: Used for managing global state in the application.
-- **React Testing Library**: A library for testing React components.
+- **Ant Design Icons**: A set of high-quality icons and symbols for use in web applications, provided by the Ant Design system.

 ## Project Structure